 Switch to the front fabrication layer by clicking F.Fab in the Layers panel at right.
 The fabrication outline should precisely match the physical dimensions of the part, which is 7.9 mm wide and 13 mm tall.
 Use the line , rectangle , or polygon tools to draw the outline of the part as shown in the screenshot below.
-One way to precisely place the outline is to create a new grid with an X spacing of 7.9 mm and a Y spacing of 13 mm.
-Then adjust the grid origin by right-clicking the button and selecting Grid Origin...
-Set the X origin is 7.9 mm / 2 = 3.95 mm and the Y origin to 4.7 mm - (13 mm / 2) = -1.8 mm.
+One way to precisely place the outline is to create a new grid with the correct X and Y spacing, as we did for the pads.
+Make sure to uncheck the Linked checkbox in the Grid Settings dialog to allow unequal X and Y grid spacing.
+You can then adjust the grid origin by right clicking the button and selecting Grid Origin....